 - A Section of Instructions:

-- Most instructions include Illustrations to emphasize details like on the sample page shown.
-Explanations are given along with the options.
+- Most instructions include Illustrations to emphasize details (see the sample image).
+Explanations are given along with the details and options.

-- A Section of Drawings: – The DIY Plans have one of these two formats.
-See the image for an example of each.
+- A Section of Drawings: – The DIY Plans have one of these two formats for the drawings.
+See the images for an example of each.

 - Some drawings are Landscape, Full Sheet format.
 Full sheets can print at 8.5″ x 11″ or up to 22″ x 17″ using options in Acrobat Reader or other PDF software.